 To meet the challenges of the new business environment, information systems need to communicate with each other as seamlessly as possible, provide right-time visibility of transactions across the entire enterprise and be flexible enough to accommodate the changing structure of the business.
 When more and more information needs to be shared across traditional business boundaries, the way you integrate your systems and processes is rapidly becoming one of the most important priorities in business today.

-The following figure gives a complete perspective on the overall Integration Capabilities of TallyPrime.
+A complete perspective on the overall Integration Capabilities of TallyPrime is given below:

 - Tally ODBC Interface (Read Only)